-The Address Resolution Protocol (ARP) is used to map dynamically between IP addresses and Ethernet addresses.
+The mechanism that cluster members use to handle requests that are addressed to cluster aliases whose addresses reside on common subnets.
+The Address Resolution Protocol (ARP) maps dynamically between IP addresses and Ethernet addresses.
 An ARP request contains the IP address of an interface on the target host.
 The host that recognizes this IP address should respond with its Ethernet address.
 All other hosts should ignore the ARP request.
 Proxy ARP is, in essence, when a system or router lies about being the system with an interface that matches the IP address in the ARP request.
 The proxy ARP system responds to the ARP request by returning its own Ethernet address.
 The system then routes the packets to the real target system.
 Proxy ARP is useful for subnetting and also when adding routers to a topology where some hosts are not yet configured to use the routers.